 Sumo Logic

-Sumo Logic offers cloud monitoring, log management, and cloud SIEM capabilities.
-The solution provides detailed network insights for compliance, you can visualize inbound network activity based on host IPs for audits.
+Sumo Logic combines cloud monitoring, log management, and cloud SIEM in a single platform.
+The solution provides detailed network insights for compliance, visualizing inbound network activity by host IP for audits.

 Splunk Enterprise Security